Battle of Ulundi: Invasion

 All through April and May there was much to and fro manoeuvring by the British, particularly with supply and transport.
 Eventually, on 3 June, the main thrust of the second invasion began its slow advance on Ulundi.
 The 1st Division was to advance along the coast belt supporting 2nd Division, which with Wood's flying column, an independent unit, was to march on Ulundi from Rorke's Drift and Kambula.
-Still hoping for an end to hostilities, King Cetshwayo refrained from attacking the extended and vulnerable supply lines, consequently the British advance was unopposed.
-As the force advanced Cetshwayo dispatched envoys from Ulundi to the British.
-These envoys reached Chelmsford on 4 June with the message that Cetshwayo wished to know what terms would be acceptable to cease hostilities.
-Chelmsford sent a Zulu-speaking Dutch trader back with their terms in writing.
+With his army damaged after Kambula, King Cetshwayo refrained from attacking the extended and vulnerable supply lines, consequently the British advance was unopposed.

 On the evening of 6 June jittery British troops and artillery in laager at Fort Newdigate opened fire on an arriving piquet company of Royal Engineers commanded by Lieutenant John Chard of Rorke's Drift fame, killing two horses and wounding one.
 By the 16th the slow advance was quickened by the news that Wolseley was on his way to Natal to take command.
 On the 17th a depot named 'Fort Marshall' was established - not far from Isandlhwana.
 On 28 June Chelmsford's column was a mere 17 miles away from Ulundi and had established the supply depots of 'Fort Newdigate', 'Fort Napoleon' and 'Port Durnford' when Sir Garnet Wolseley arrived in Cape Town.
 Wolseley had cabled Chelmsford ordering him not to undertake any serious actions on the 23rd but the message was only received through a galloper on this day.
 Chelmsford had no intention of letting Wolseley stop him from making a last effort to restore his reputation and did not reply.
 A second message was sent on 30 June reading: